ashwins93/timelogger/README.md

 # Time Logger Tim

 Tim is your virtual time keeper.
-He keeps track of your employees' daily check in time.
+He keeps track of your users' daily check in time.

 ## Features
  * Two types of user accounts - Admin and Others.